leonardocuellargold/Jekyll-GitHub-Pages-Website-Workshop/README.md

 Feel free to explore, experiment, and build something unique!
 If you run into any issues, don't hesitate to ask for help.

 Good luck!

----

-This `README.md` provides students with clear instructions and links to the templates so they can get started quickly.